gradle/gradle/README.md

 ## Opening in your IDE

-### Eclipse

-The Gradle project is not currently buildable in Eclipse.
-This is something that will be rectified in the future.

 ### IntelliJ IDEA

 To open the gradle project in IDEA, simply run the following task from the root: